thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 ### Modify using callback

-If you want to migrate an exiting property definition to a complete different or more strict definition, an addition [closure](../../../data-types/closure) argument must be used to generate new values for existing instances.
+If you want to migrate an exiting property definition to a complete different or more strict definition, an addition [closure](../../../data-types/closure) argument *must* be used to generate new values for existing instances *(with the exception of types with wrap-only mode enabled)*.

+{{% notice warning %}}
+For types with *wrap-only* mode enabled there are no instances to migrate and therefore the `callback` argument cannot be used.
+{{% /notice %}}

 The return value of the closure will be used as the new value, unless:

 * `nil` is returned by the closure.